top of page

 Life and Limb

-For The New York Times, a review of Damnation Spring, Ash Davidson’s debut novel about a logging community in Northern California.
+A review of Damnation Spring, Ash Davidson’s debut novel about a logging community in Northern California.
+Cover of The New York Times Book Review

 Swamplandia

-For McSweeney's, an interview with John Brandon, author of the novel Ivory Shoals, set in post-Civil War Florida.
+An interview with John Brandon, author of the novel Ivory Shoals, set in post-Civil War Florida.
+McSweeney's

 Thinking About Place When Thinking About Tech